jensbaeuerle/azure-custom-vision-model-in-web-app/README.md

 ![](Resources/images/Step9.PNG)

-Open the "index.html" file and insert the "Prediction URL" and the "Prediction Keys".
-(Line 231 - 240)
+Open the "script.js" file and insert the "Prediction URL" and the "Prediction Keys".

 ![](Resources/images/Step8.PNG)